RossielCS/Apple-Webpage/README.md

 # Apple-Webpage
- A clone of an old Apple website
+This repository is about copy the appearance of an old Apple website https://web.archive.org/web/20140301004610/http://www.apple.com/

-One paragraph statement about the project.
+The purpose of this project is to apply the learned topics about CSS3 basics, box model, floats, positioning, flexbox, grid, backgrounds and, gradients.

 Screenshot

 Additional description about the project and its features.
 Built With

-Major languages,
-frameworks,
-technologies used
+    HTML,
+    CSS,
+    Git,
+    GitHub,
+    Visual Studio Code.

 Live Demo